shaman-apprentice/old-donkey/Linux system administration/01_File Hierarchy Standard.md

 ### Some fun

-- `du -xch -d 1 /` (`-x` excludes dev, proc, run and sys as they are pseudo-files systems / in other partition)
+- `du -xch -d 1 /` (disk usage: `-x` excludes dev, proc and sys as they are pseudo-files systems / in other partition)
 - `cat /proc/mounts`